-Putting in place an appropriate level of security protection procedures, such as filtering and monitoring systems on APTCOO devices and networks, which are reviewed and updated at least annually to assess effectiveness and ensure children are kept safe from potentially harmful and inappropriate content and contact online while at APTCOO, including terrorist and extremist material.

-- Ensuring that APTCOO'S IT systems are secure and protected against viruses and malware, and that such safety mechanisms are updated regularly. - Conducting regular full security checks and monitoring APTCOO's IT systems on a consistent, weekly basis. - Blocking access to potentially dangerous sites and, where possible, preventing the downloading of potentially dangerous files - Ensuring that any online safety incidents are logged and dealt with appropriately in line with APTCOO's behaviour policy. - Ensuring that any incidents of cyberbullying are dealt with appropriately in line with APTCOO's behaviour policy.
+- Putting in place an appropriate level of security protection procedures, such as filtering and monitoring systems on APTCOO devices and networks, which are reviewed and updated at least annually to assess effectiveness and ensure children are kept safe from potentially harmful and inappropriate content and contact online while at APTCOO, including terrorist and extremist material. - Ensuring that APTCOO'S IT systems are secure and protected against viruses and malware, and that such safety mechanisms are updated regularly. - Conducting regular full security checks and monitoring APTCOO's IT systems on a consistent, weekly basis. - Blocking access to potentially dangerous sites and, where possible, preventing the downloading of potentially dangerous files - Ensuring that any online safety incidents are logged and dealt with appropriately in line with APTCOO's behaviour policy.